squinkylabs/SquinkyVCV/docs/sfz-player-compatibility.md

 ## General compatibility

 In general you will find that a majority of the free SFZ files will play just fine.
-There are some very elaborate, high=end SFZ that won't play so well.
+There are some very elaborate, high-end SFZ that won't play so well.
 The ones from Piano Book, for example.

 As we mentioned earlier, SFZ Player implements a subset of the SFZ specification.
 So when you load an SFZ, you can expect one of several outcomes: